SANTHOSH-1999/M1_APPLICATION_EMPLOYEE-MANAGEMENT-SYSTEM/Requirements/readme.md

 # Requirements
 ## Introduction

 The mini Project Employee Management System is used for storing the records of employees.
-In this project we can manage employee records – add, list, modify and delete records.This project will be useful for organisations for adding and modifying the records of employee.
+In this project we can manage employee records – add, view, update password, search and delete records.This project will be useful for organisations for adding and modifying the records of employee.

 ## Research